MatanShamir1/Grlib/README.md

 These will activate pre-commit hooks to keep the code readable and organized.
 <details>
 <summary><strong>Using docker (click to expand)</strong></summary>

-Naviagte to the README.md under the CI folder for more information on managing docker images with datasets.
+For details on the CI pipeline docker images and usage, see the [View CI documentation](https://github.com/MatanShamir1/gr_libs/blob/main/CI/README.md)

-In the 'actions' folder, you can find which docker images are being used in the CI pipeline and it's possible to imitate the behavior there locally.
+If you want to browse the folder directly on GitHub, use this link: [View .github/actions folder on GitHub](https://github.com/MatanShamir1/gr_libs/tree/main/.github/actions)
 </details>